 The principal characters at Piasca are Zamarrones, white figures with colored hats and streamers that wear animal masks are chase another group donning cow bells that clang as they run (the Great Noise).

 The festival was attended by some other troupes from other regions of Northern Spain including Navarra, Galicia and Leon.
 The tiny town and festival tent filled with unique costumed participants that carried out unusual scenes.
 Here are some photos of the other groups.

-Traditional music including bagpipes, drums, tambourines and accordions was played througout.
-These guys are from my hometown and I´m actually learing to play the bagpipe with them, maybe you´ll see me playing at festivals in the future!
+Traditional music including bagpipes, drums, tambourines and accordions was played throughout.
+These guys are from my hometown and I´m actually learning to play the bagpipe with them, maybe you´ll see me playing at festivals in the future!

 The festival included a wonderful paella lunch under the sunny skies and snow capped peaks.
 The paellas literally took some man handling to cook.

 The festivities then continued down into Potes, the “capital” of Liebana with a parade and more revelry by the festival participants.
 It all made for a unique experience and our group had a wonderful time.
 Something special about taking part in a small local festival like this in a tiny picturesque mountain town of Cantabria.
 Here is a video I put together for my tour co if you are interested in seeing some of the action.